Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Claire: Mhhh, thanks.
 I’ve been combing it all day.

-Scene: Room at Luke’s party
+# Scene 15 : Room at Luke’s party

 Tanya: Alright, let’s all give Luke a big hand for being so brave.

 Luke: (with lizard on his head) It feels so weird.
 What does it eat.